probablykasper/vidl/README.md

 # vidl
 vidl is a script designed to easily download video/audio from anywere, using youtube-dl.
+It automatically embeds thumbnails to mp3/mp4/m4a files and adds metadata like artist/title to mp3s.

 # Installation
 Installation using PyPI isn't possible yet.